dpurgin/harbour-callrecorder/README.md

 ##FAQ

 ###Does it require developer mode?
-Generally, no. If you run into trouble, you might need the Terminal application to diagnose.
+Generally, no. If you run into trouble, you might need the Terminal application or SSH connection to diagnose.

 #Contacts
 If you have any questions not covered by this file, please contact me at <dpurgin@gmail.com>